“The best way to predict your future is to create it.”

 If you are not aware of Game of Thrones, you might as well be living under a rock!
-None other than the author of the epic fantasy novels, A song of Ice and fire which were later adapted into the Emmy award winning HBO series- Game of Thrones, George martin remains one of the most prolific fantasy writers of the 21st century.
-Famously called as the “American Tolkien”, he is an inspiration to many upcoming writers.
-He earned his journalism degree from Northwestern university in 1970.
+None other than the author of the epic fantasy novel, A song of Ice and fire which was later adapted into the Emmy award-winning HBO series- Game of Thrones, George Martin remains one of the most prolific fantasy writers of the 21st century.
+Famously called the “American Tolkien”, he is an inspiration to many upcoming writers.
+He earned his journalism degree from Northwestern University in 1970.

 3. Yo-Yo Ma

 He was awarded The Glenn Gould Prize in 1999, the National Medal of Arts in 2001, the Presidential Medal of Freedom in 2011, and the Polar Music Prize in 2012.
 He graduated from Julliard School and Harvard university and has performed as a soloist with orchestras all around the world.
 Yo-yo ma is an inspiration to music lovers all around the world.
 His ingenuity and expressiveness are beautiful in every sense.
 His awards and accolades which includes 18 Grammy awards stay witness to that.